Search: 392 results

 Verse ConceptsExcitement

-And the fear of God was on all the kingdoms of those countries, when they had heard that the LORD fought against the enemies of Israel.
+And the terror of God was on all the kingdoms of the lands, when they had heard that Jehovah fought against the enemies of Israel.

 Verse ConceptsKingdomsRescueReverence, And God's NatureTerror Of GodGod's InterventionFearing GodBeing Scared

-So the realm of Jehoshaphat was quiet: for his God gave him rest round about.
+And the realm of Jehoshaphat was quiet; and his God gave him rest round about.

-And Jehoshaphat reigned over Judah: he was thirty and five years old when he began to reign, and he reigned twenty and five years in Jerusalem.
-And his mother's name was Azubah the daughter of Shilhi.
+And Jehoshaphat reigned over Judah: he was thirty-five years old when he began to reign; and he reigned twenty-five years in Jerusalem; and his mother's name was Azubah, daughter of Shilhi.

 Verse ConceptsJerusalem, History Of20 To 30 YearsAge When Crowned